tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setUnlockedUpgradeLevel level

 	Sets the allowed max level of upgrades to the specified level.
 Does not remove upgrades that go above the newly specified level.

+* setRequiredFUBLevel level
+	Sets the minimum level to which each stat should be upgraded before the Full Upgrade Bonus of mechs unlocks.

 ## Script commands